How to Convert Adobe XD Design to WordPress Website in 3 Simple Methods

 Ensure your WordPress theme is responsive by using media queries and flexible layout techniques.
 Test your design across devices and screen sizes to ensure compatibility.

-As per your design requirements, incorporate WordPress functionality such as dynamic menus, custom post types, and widget areas.
+Per your design requirements, incorporate WordPress functionality, including dynamic menus, custom post types, and widget areas.
 Utilize WordPress functions and hooks to enhance functionality and interactivity.

 Optimize images, scripts, and stylesheets for faster loading times.
-Implement SEO practices such as meta tags, schema markup, and clean URL structures.
+Implement SEO practices, including meta tags, schema markup, and clean URL structures.

 Test your WordPress theme across different browsers and devices to ensure cross-compatibility.
 Debug any errors or inconsistencies in design or functionality.